 There is no charge for the Instructors. ground school or in flight, during this one week event.
 Cash or Check is preferred for costs incurred, any credit/debit card charges will be charged a convenience fee (we incur a 3.5% fee from the credit card companies so yes we lose money through credit card systems) We are looking into the Venmo and similar options of taking payment at the event.
 You will need to reserve your spot with us.
 Register here or see our Donations page to purchase your reservation online.
 We also have an application you can download and mail to us.
 No reservation will be noted until payment is received.
 This covers your meal lunch, book, E6B, Plotter and shirt provided at this event.
 We will refund up until 30 days prior to the event.
 The fee is non refundable within 30 days of the event. (a refund can still be requested within 30 days of the event, for such as medical events, yours and family, loss of employment, military status changes. employment relocation, etc) Please see our forms above for applications and refunds requests.
-Associated costs Aircraft - $105 per hour minimum donation (other aircraft may vary in minimum donation) Some attendees may have access to an aircraft they wish to learn to fly, please contact us about those options.
+Associated costs Aircraft - $110 per hour minimum donation (other aircraft may vary in minimum donation) Some attendees may have access to an aircraft they wish to learn to fly, please contact us about those options.
 Books - basic study materials supplied as part of the reservation fee.
 Other materials and study books may be available for purchase.
-Hotel - $99 per night before taxes (most women share a room to lower costs) Meals - Lunch is provided at the event.
+Hotel - $99 per night before taxes (most women share a room to lower costs)price could different at time of booking but ask for discount.
+Meals - Lunch is provided at the event.
 We do not provide special lunches for special diet plans, but often have some options available to mix in with anything you need to bring and can provide access to microwaves and refrigerators as needed.
 Please consider your costs of travel, time, and goals.
 This is only one week and may only fly once or twice a day depending on class size, planes and instructors available.